Music of Mesopotamia: Works of music

 The most famous surviving works of music are the Hurrian Hymns, a collection of music inscribed in cuneiform on clay tablets excavated from the ancient city of Ugarit, modern-day Syria, dating to approximately 1400 BCE.
 Hurrian Hymn No. 6, the "Hymn to Nikkal", is considered to be the oldest surviving substantially complete written music in the world.
 At least five interpretations of this tablet have been made in an attempt to reconstruct the music, notably by Anne Draffkorn Kilmer, Marcelle Duchesne-Guillemin, Raoul Vitale, and others.
 Experts agree on some points, for example, the name of each string of the instrument, its intervals, and its tuning.
 Nevertheless, each interpretation yields different music.
 In 2009 Syrian composer Malek Jandali released an album, Echoes from Ugarit, which contains an interpretation of Hurrian Hymn No. 6 on piano accompanied by a full orchestra.

 The Hurrian hymns were authored by four composers from Ugarit: Tapšihuni, Puhiya(na), Urhiya, and Ammiya, and were recorded by two scribes, Ammurabi and Ipšali.
 To notate the music, the scribes used cuneiform, including both words and numerals from the script.
 The tablets were divided by a double horizontal line; the song’s words were written above the lines and the musical notation was written below.
 The music notation consists of a musical term followed by a numeral.
 While the musical terms are better understood, including the Hurrian words sa ('string'), ašhu ('upper'), and turi ('lower'), the numerals are more mysterious.
 It is unclear whether the numeral is meant to represent a tone in the scale, the number of times to repeat a note, or something else.

 Although the music for most hymns is lost, their surviving texts provide insight as to how the compositions were organized.
 These compositions, according to Assyriologist Samuel Noah Kramer, show "a rich variety in both content and structure", and fall into two groups, hymns for the king, and hymns for gods.
 Kramer details some elements of hymnal organization:

 Furthermore, an Akkadian language tablet from Assur contains a catalog of song titles organized by genre, including workmen's songs, shepherds’ songs, love songs, and songs of youth, although the melodies are lost.
 Nevertheless, Mesopotamian views of love, sex, and marriage can be inferred from some love songs.
-In two surviving examples, love songs related to a wedding between a priestess and a king “ring out with passionate love and sexual ecstacy”.
+In two surviving examples, love songs related to a wedding between a priestess and a king “ring out with passionate love and sexual ecstasy”.
 Kramer infers from the surviving words that some marriages were motivated by sex and love, rather than practical considerations, and relates this fact to a Sumerian proverb: “Marry a wife according to your choice!”